Gaya/gaya.pizza/blog/contents/articles/testing-javascript-browsersync-mocha-phantomjs/index.md

 }
 ```

 Save the file and... success!
+Both tests succeed and should be green in the future of your application.
+It's okay to
+refactor your tests, as long the integrity stays the same.

 The finished implementation should look like this: